 - We expect our investment portfolio to exclude investment – as far as is identifiable – in any company where more than 10% of its income is derived from any of the following activities: gambling, tobacco, pornography, adult services, third world commodity extraction and child labour.

-Staff, students and external governors sit on the Governing Council and there is also a Student Liaison Committee between UDSU and the University, where ethical investments can be discussed.
+Staff, students and external governors sit on the Governing Council and there is also a Student Liaison Committee between the Union of Students and the University, where ethical investments can be discussed.

-Our carbon management plan (CMP) sets targets to reduce carbon emissions and provides a roadmap for how this will be achieved.
+Our Carbon Management Plan (CMP3) sets targets to reduce carbon emissions and provides a roadmap for how this will be achieved.

-Quarterly meetings of the carbon management plan team have been held since 2007.
-The team includes staff from the across the institution and representatives from the Students' Union.
+Quarterly meetings of the carbon management plan team have been held from 2007 until 2016.
+The team has now largely been integrated into the Environmental Steering Group (ESG).

-Work has now begun on an updated CMP, which will be overseen by the Environmental Steering Group, chaired by Deputy Vice-Chancellor Professor Philip Plowden.
+Work has now begun on an updated CMP (CMP 4), which will be overseen by the ESG chaired by Pro Vice-Chancellor (Research and Innovation) Professor Nikolaos Antonopoulos.

 Education for sustainable development